Cerebral Palsy and Traumatic Brain Injury

 Traumatic Brain Damage Diagnosis

-To diagnosis traumatic brain damage, a physician will first look for the most obvious symptoms, and if they are present, a magnetic resonance imaging test (MRI) and/or a computed tomography head scan (CT) is typically performed.
-These imaging tests can show skulls fractures and any brain abnormalities.
+To diagnosis traumatic brain damage, a physician will first look for the most obvious symptoms, and if they are present, head ultrasound, magnetic resonance imaging test (MRI) and/or a computed tomography head scan (CT) is typically performed.
+These imaging tests evaluate for skull fractures and brain abnormalities.

-A CT scan is generally the first type of test administered because it’s more readily available.
-They also take less time to complete and are less invasive when compared to MRI test.
-An MRI test, although more time-consuming and more invasive, produces a more in-depth image of the brain.
-Imaging tests are currently the easiest way to diagnose traumatic brain damage in infants, as they are still unable to communicate, which makes using other methods more difficult.
+A head ultrasound is generally the first type of test administered because it’s more readily available.
+They also take less time to complete and are less invasive when compared to MRI or CT scan.
+MRI, although more time-consuming and more invasive, produces a more in-depth image of the brain.

-There are currently a number of treatment options for traumatic brain damage, and although it may not stop cerebral palsy from developing, it can give the infant a better chance of survival and an easier life as they grow older.
+There are currently a number of treatment options for traumatic brain damage, and although it may not stop cerebral palsy from developing, it can give the infant a better chance of survival and fewer complications as they grow older.

 Treatment options include: